matthew-valenti/jompx-org/docs/setup.md

 Do we want native GraphQL which kind of a bummer or something like this which is custom?
 Can it keep up with GraphQL changes? https://github.com/babyfish-ct/graphql-ts-client
+Copy paste schema.graphql into AppSync (and delete directives) to see the schema error.

 Aggregate query would be nice e.g. aggregate {